 Learn Iñupiaq vocabulary for terms used in aurora science.
 Explore the pronunciation guides online on the Cultural Connections website.
 Vocabulary flashcards are available in North Slope Iñupiaq or Seward Peninsula Iñupiaq.

 Online Cultural Content - Elementary Guide - Middle School Guide

-Visit the Cultural Connections website to listen to stories from elders about the northern lights, listen to songs from Selawik and Utqiagvik, and watch a dance shared by Fannie Akpik that welcomes the sun.
+Visit the Cultural Connections website to listen to stories from elders about the northern lights, hear songs songs, and watch a dance shared by Fannie Akpik that welcomes the sun.
 There is also a response sheet for the Welcome the Sun dance.